Car Dies While Driving But Restarts [I fixed after cleaning throttle body]

 5. Damaged Electrical Connections To The Ground and Starter

-In your engine, the negative terminal of the battery is grounded to the engine block, chassis, and other metal parts.
-So, you have to visually inspect those ground connections of your vehicle.
+The negative terminal of the battery is grounded to the engine block and metal parts.
+You need to look at those connections.
+See if they are good.

 To test the ground connections of your car, take a voltmeter.
 Connect one probe with the negative terminal of the battery and the other on the engine block or chassis.
-If the connections are fine, there will be 0v recorded on the voltmeter when trying to start an engine.
-If you can see any voltage, it means battery ground connections are damaged.

 In some engines, there is also a ground strap connection between the car body and the engine.
 Its ends are usually mounted on the transmission and car body.
 If the ground strap is weak or torn in any way, it could also car not to start.

-Now, repeat the test by connecting a probe voltmeter with the positive terminal of the battery and another probe with the solenoid terminal of the starter.
 Ideally, there should be no voltage drop across the battery-positive terminal and starter solenoid terminal (also called S terminal) i.e. there should be negligible resistance in the circuit.
 So, if the connections are good, the voltmeter will show a voltage of less than 0.2V.

-6. Bad Throttle Body
+6. Bad Throttle Body Restricting Optimum Airflow

 The throttle body of an engine regulates the amount of air to enter the engine’s cylinder based on the position of the accelerator pedal.
 It has a butterfly valve that is mechanically or electronically controlled, depending on the engine.